frabnet/WolClient/README.md

 User just need to run the script, follow instructions and wait for RDP to come  up.

-## pfSense setup
+## pfSense setup / server side

 - Setup OpenVPN Server as you like.

-  Hint: providing a DNS Server able to resolve dhcp clients hostnames can sometimes simplify things.
+  Hint: providing a DNS Server able to resolve dhcp clients hostnames can simplify things.

 - Setup the firewall to allow OpenVPN clients reach pfSense (https) and the remote computer (rdp).